 John's career has been in science - as a researcher on tree diseases - but his interest in modern art goes back to the family home in Penarth where he grew up surrounded by 20th century paintings acquired by his parents.

 It was his father, John Morel Gibbs, who took the lead in creating the Methodist Modern Art Collection in the 1960s.
-When the Managing Committee was appointed in 1998 to maintain and promote the Collection, he took on the role of Chairman, in which position he continues today.
+When the Managing Committee was appointed in 1998 to maintain and promote the Collection, he took on the role of Chairman, a position he has only recently relinquished.
 He says: 'It has been a most interesting and rewarding experience.''